Skip to main content

 Be sensitive when taking pictures of people in Muslim and Ultra-Orthodox Jewish neighbourhoods.

-Avoid taking photographs of military or police personnel or installations.
+Avoid taking photographs of military police personnel or installations.

 Do not drive in Jewish Ultra-Orthodox areas, particularly in Jerusalem, notably Mea She'arim, on Shabbat (sunset Friday to approximately one hour after sunset on Saturday).
 For those observing the Jewish Sabbath, driving in their districts is prohibited under all circumstances except in instances of a life-threatening emergency.